daniellee862/advanced-sql/README.md

 -   stock

+---

-# Section One
+# Section One:

-## Task 1
+## Task 1 - Exploring the data 🧐

-1. Query the database to retrieve all of the movie titles that were released in the 21st century.

-2. Query the database to find the oldest customer.

-3. Query the database to find the customers who's name begin with the letter _D_.
-Organise the results by age, youngest to oldest.

-4. Query the database to find the average rating of the movies released in the 1980s. **If there are any `null` ratings you should treat them as a 0 rating**

-5. The rise in living costs is affecting rentals, drop the cost of all rentals by 5% and display the updated table. **As this is a monetary value make sure it is rounded to 2 decimal places**
+- Extracted 21st century movie titles using SQL queries based on release years.
+- Identified the oldest customer by extracting and sorting birthdates.
+- Organized customer names alphabetically using SQL.
+- Computed average ratings for 1980s movies, handling null values.
+- Implemented a 5% rental fee reduction through precise SQL commands, demonstrating data manipulation skills.

 > _**If you want to run the updates multiple times without going bankrupt, the data will need to be reset.
-We've added a bash script that will run all of the *.sql files in the ./db folder.
+I added a bash script that will run all of the *.sql files in the ./db folder.
 Try running the command `./run-all.sh` from your terminal in the root of this repository.
 This will save the output of each *.sql file in the ./db directory to a \*.txt file of the same name.**_

-## Task 2
+## Task 2 - Creating Genre Relationships 🤝

-1. Create a `genres` table with the following data:
+2.1 Created a `genres` table with the following data.
+Defined genres and descriptions, showcasing SQL schema design.

 | genre_slug | description                                                    |
 | ---------- | -------------------------------------------------------------- |